richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 This is from the Django docs:
 "A one-to-one relationship.
 Conceptually, this is similar to a ForeignKey with unique=True, but the “reverse” side of the relation will directly return a single object."

-- Basically, you could create your Django model with models.ForeignKey(Object, unique=True) but the OneToOneField in Django makes querying really easy.
+- Basically, you could create your Django model with models.ForeignKey(Object, unique=True) but the OneToOneField in Django makes querying significantly easier.

 EXAMPLES

+- Obtain a user from a profile and vice versa.

 ```
 user = profile.user